swiftlang/swift-package-manager/Documentation/PackageDescription.md

     minor version component if it adds new functionality in a backwards-compatible manner.
 And it should increment the patch version if it makes backwards-compatible bugfixes.
-To learn more about the syntax of semantic versioning syntax, see `Version` or visit https://semver.org (https://semver.org/).
+To learn more about the syntax of semantic versioning, see `Version` or visit https://semver.org (https://semver.org/).

 2. Branch-based Requirement